What is the Close the Gap program?

 If you answer Yes, have your GP refer you to the Integrated Team Care (ITC) program via the Triple I Hub - Triple I Hub Referral Form

 The program aims to improve the health of Aboriginal and Torres Strait Islander people by providing coordination of health needs and assisting with access to healthcare.

 You will be allocated an Aboriginal Health Care Coordinator to work closely with you.

 What can your Aboriginal Health Care Coordinator do for you?

-Your Coordinator can assist by arranging appointments with Specialists, &/or Allied Health Professionals…such as dieticians, physiotherapists, and exercise physiologists .
+Your Coordinator can assist by arranging appointments with Specialists and/or Allied Health Professionals…such as Dieticians, Physiotherapists, Podiatrists and Exercise Physiologists .

 Ability to provide specific medical aids when Government help is not available.

 Dietary supplements on advice from a Health Care Provider.

 Together with your doctor the Health Coordinator will support you and help you to improve your health and well being.

 Reflect Reconciliation Action Plan - January 2019 - January 2020